 USPS may also collect a small fee for providing this brokerage service.
 The good news is that the fee charged by USPS is MUCH LESS than the equivalent fee charged by carriers like UPS or FedEx.

-You may find that no tax or duty is assessed, especially if your order is less than $200.
+You may find that no tax or duty is assessed, especially if your order is less than the de minimis threshold of $800.
 If no duty or taxes are payable then USPS will not charge any brokerage fee either.

 For European destinations the parcel will be assessed any applicable taxes (e.g. VAT) or duties when it enters the destination country.
 These taxes or duties are charged by local authorities, not us.
 We cannot predict what they will be and we cannot pre-pay them for you.
 If any payment is due the local postal service will typically collect it on delivery.